-Due to the new lockdown, there will be no public services in the Church building, but we will be holding our Sunday Services at 10:30 and 6:00 in the Church building and respecting the Covid-19 restrictions (please see Risk Assessment).
+Due to the new lockdown, there will be no public services in the Church building, but we will be live streaming our Sunday Services at 10:30 and 6:00.
 The Tuesday evening Bible Study at 7:30 will continue as an online service via the website.

 24 November 2020 Bible Study - The Sheep Gate (Steve Jakeman)

 22 November 2020 Morning Service - Luke 2 vs 41-52 (Daniel Jarvis)

 22 November 2020 Evening Service - Luke 4 vs 1-15 (Daniel Jarvis)

 Sunday School ministry for children

 Please note the above online services contain hymn singing recorded during services held before the coronavirus restrictions.
 Previous sermons are available here.
 May the Lord bless His Word to our souls.

 Last week we looked at the exhortation to ‘remember’.
 This week we think about another precept, ‘forgetting’.
 Opposite commands, yet, as we shall see, not contradictory.
 The command to forget is taken from the Apostle Paul’s letter to the Philippians, chapter 3 verse 13, where he says, ‘Forgetting those things which are behind…’.

 Forgetting at one level is not difficult – increasingly so for many of us as we get older.
 When I was young, we used to sing a hymn at chapel which contained the lines, ‘My memory’s bad but O what’s sad, does folly still retain!’
 Although true, this is not what Paul is talking about.
 He’s not commending our fallen memories.
 Neither is he, as some say, referring in this text to the guilt of our past sins – indeed there were times when he specifically recalled them.
 The solution to exactly what the Apostle is ‘forgetting’ lies in the context.